-No User ReviewsWrite a review

 From a security point of view, the generator is equipped with an overload protection (circuit breaker) and an automatic low oil shut-off, giving you a peace of mind during use.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar PG15KVTWB also comes with some accessories: propane hose, tool kit and funnel are included.
+Apart from the typical documentation and an owner's manual, which lets you start it right away, the Pulsar PG15KVTWBCO also is packed along with the following accessories: propane hose, tool kit and funnel.

-The Pulsar PG15KVTWB is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+The Pulsar PG15KVTWBCO is EPA-approved and CARB-compliant.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

-The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG15KVTWB compare to generators of similar power (between 10000 and 14000 W).
+The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG15KVTWBCO compare to dual fuel generators of similar power (between 10000 and 14000 W).

-As you can see from this interactive chart, when compared to other 10000-14000W generators, the Pulsar PG15KVTWB is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 10000-14000W dual fuel generators, the Pulsar PG15KVTWBCO is on the expensive side of the price range.

 The bottom line